 A publisher of scientific journals and books is looking to make a significant acquisition.
 It has identified a target company and approached a number of investment banks for their views on the merits of a potential deal and a target price.
 Based on these presentations, the publisher will decide whether to proceed with a bid and, if so, select one bank to act as their adviser.

 Your team is one of the investment banks bidding to win the mandate.
-You need to analyse the figures provided; to review the marketplace, your potential client (the publisher) and the target company; and to prepare a five-minute presentation giving your recommendations, eg whether to go ahead, go ahead under specific conditions, etc.
+You need to analyse the figures provided; to review the marketplace, your potential client (the publisher) and the target company; and to prepare a five-minute presentation giving your recommendations, eg whether to go ahead, go ahead under specific conditions etc.

-How to prepare for the case study exercise in advance
+Tips for preparing for the case study exercise in advance

-How to approach the case study exercise on the day
+Tips for approaching the case study exercise on the day

-If you’re working in a small group you could divide up the tasks between you.
+- If you’re working in a small group you could divide up the tasks between you.
 You could nominate someone to assess any new information passed to the group during the course of the exercise.
 You could also nominate a note-keeper.

-Don’t dominate, but do contribute to discussions.
+- In a group exercise, don’t dominate but do contribute to discussions.
 Articulate what you’re thinking so the assessors can see how you approach problems.
 Ask for more information or clarification if you’re unsure.

 Tips for great presentations at graduate assessment centres

-Make sure the presentation is delivered in an appropriate style for the target audience.
+- Make sure the presentation is delivered in an appropriate style for the target audience.
 If you are asked to make a recommendation or give a view, make this the start point of your presentation, and then present your reasoning and analysis.

-If you have three points to make and only three minutes are allowed, that’s roughly 60 seconds per point.
-Think carefully about who and how many people will present back – switching between presenters needs to be quick and slick.
+- Think carefully about who and how many people will present back – switching between presenters needs to be quick and slick.
 If you don’t present back, nominate yourself as someone who will respond to questions.